alymdu/alymdu.github.io/README.md

 ### About

 Hi, I'm Alymbek!
 I'm from Bishkek, Kyrgyzstan.
-I work at Realtor.com, which I joined in 2020 when I graduated with a Bachelor's Degree in Computer Science from Marshall University.
+I work at Realtor.com, which I joined in 2020 when I received my Bachelor's Degree in Computer Science from Marshall University.

 ### Books 2022